Jaydee8652/EspressoBatch/README.md

 ```
 Will generate quantum-espresso input files with calculation parameters defined in '_qe_params.csv' from .cifs in 'cifs/validated'.
 Automatically runs test calculations and creates slurm batch files based on the the projected resource use.

 On the first run this script will create '_qe_params.csv' with default settings.
 Adding new rows to '_qe_params.csv' will create multiple sets of calculations, each set will be given its own directory.
-Input files will be created for all sets with that sets defined parameters.
+Input files will be created for all sets with that set's defined parameters.

 | set_id | test_time | ecutwfc | ecutrho_factor | conv_thr | q_gipaw | calculation | volume_cap | atoms_to_optimise |
 | ------ | --------- | ------- | -------------- | -------- | ------- | ----------- | ---------- | ----------------- |